 The McKinney-Vento Act defines "homeless children and youths" as those "who lack a fixed, regular, and adequate nighttime residence."
-(42 USC §11434(a)(2)(A).)
+(42 USC \$1434(a)(2)(A).)
 This includes the following:

-- Those sharing housing with others "due to loss of housing, economic hardship, or a similar reason"; those living in motels, hotels, trailer parks, or camping grounds "due to the lack of alternative adequate accommodations"; those living in emergency or transitional shelters; those abandoned at hospitals; and those awaiting foster care placement.
+- Those sharing housing with others "due to loss of housing, economic hardship, or a similar reason"; those living in motels, hotels, trailer parks, or camping grounds "due to the lack of alternative adequate accommodations"; those living in emergency or transitional shelters; those abandoned at hospitals.
 (42 USC §11434(a)(2)(B)(i).) - Those "living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings."
 (42 USC §11434(a)(2)(B)(iii).)